 Tri (Try) and Apply

 Let’s hear it for the fifth week of tri and apply.
 This episode is all about applying Tricorn Black.
 My entryway is moving along.
 I have to keep it clean and clear because of the daily use.
-But, please tell me I am not alone when here.
-I can’t believe how many weeks passed already in this challenge.
+But, please tell me I am not alone when I am here.
+I can’t believe how many weeks have passed already in this challenge.
 You would think all the rainy days we are having here in Texas, I would be ahead.
 Oh no. That is not the case.

 Did you catch the arches?